tialaramex/misfortunate/README.md

 the types presented here do so for your amusement and enlightenment.

 ## Traits so far

 `std::cmp::Eq` is implemented in Always, Funhouse, Maxwell, Mirror, Oneway{Equal, Greater, Less}, Reverse, Everything, Nothing

-`std::cmp::Ord` is implemented in Always, Oneway{Equal, Greater, Less}, Reverse
+`std::cmp::Ord` is implemented in Always, Echo, Oneway{Equal, Greater, Less}, Reverse

 `std::hash::Hash` is implemented in Maxwell